Dropsource/monarch/CONTRIBUTING.md

 # Contributing to Monarch

 The Monarch team has worked hard to make the contribution workflow easy.
-This repo has many build scripts which make it easy to contribute changes to Monarch.
+This repo has many build scripts which help you contribute changes to Monarch.

 The scripts can be run from macOS or Windows.
 We hope to add Linux support